 BuZZ from Customer Shopping

-Great display, not so great battery4
+Great display, not so great battery

 The Toshiba L515-S4925 is part of Toshiba's main consumer line: the L500 series of laptops.
 This version is the thin-and-light entry.
 It's a very good laptop for someone who values good video quality (where this model excels) above battery life (where it lags behind).